Waling: Health

-A multi specialty Waling Hospital has been established in Waling to provide semi major surgeries and health facilities.
-A cross-sectional survey conducted with sample population from two developing towns of western region, Waling bazar and Kusma bazar, found a relatively high point prevalence of 35.4% of conspicuous psychiatric morbidity (mental illness readily detected by primary care provider).
-This relatively high prevalence was thought to be due to less stable social structure in towns in transition.
+A multi-specialty Waling Hospital has been established in Waling to provide semi-major surgeries and health facilities.
+A cross-sectional survey conducted with a sample population from two developing towns of the western region, Waling bazar and Kusma bazar, found a relatively high point prevalence of 35.4% of conspicuous psychiatric morbidity (mental illness readily detected by primary care provider).
+This relatively high prevalence was thought to be due to a less stable social structure in towns in transition.

-Waling continues to remain affected by the growing epidemic of HIV like the rest of the country.
-A NGO estimates the number of children affected by AIDS in Syangja to be about 800 and only 12% of them have been able to benefit from the offered services.
-Unlike other parts of the country where the majority of infected are dalits, the majority of the infected in Syangja are from brahmin, chhetri, magar community.
-Sankalpa Sahayog Samuha is the only organization in Syangja district working on protection, care and support on HIV/AIDS in Waling.
+Waling continues to be affected by the growing epidemic of HIV, like the rest of the country.
+An NGO estimates the number of children affected by AIDS in Syangja to be about 800, and only 12% of them have been able to benefit from the offered services.
+Unlike other parts of the country where the majority of infected are dalits, the majority of the infected in Syangja are from the brahmin, chhetri, magar community.
+Sankalpa Sahayog Samuha is the only organization in the Syangja district working on protection, care, and support for HIV/AIDS in Waling.

-The zoonotic pork tapeworm Taenia solium, which causes porcine cysticercosis and human taeniasis/cysticercosis, is also an increasing public health problem in Waling area like many other parts of the country where pork is commonly consumed.
-An epidemiological study of porcine cysticercosis in Tindobate, Tulsi Bhanjyang, Jagatradevi and Waling of Syangja district examined 419 pigs for lingual visualization and palpation for cysts and found that 32.4% were positive.
-The blood samples from 201 of those pigs in this study were also sent to Centers for Disease Control (CDC, Georgia, USA) for enzyme-linked immunoelectrotransfer blot (EITB) analysis and it showed a high prevalence rate of 24% while 6% of them had old infections or exposure.
+The zoonotic pork tapeworm Taenia solium, which causes porcine cysticercosis and human taeniasis/cysticercosis, is also an increasing public health problem in Waling, like many other parts of the country where pork is commonly consumed.
+An epidemiological study of porcine cysticercosis in Tindobate, Tulsi Bhanjyang, Jagatradevi, and Waling of Syangja district examined 419 pigs for lingual visualization and palpation for cysts and found that 32.4% were positive.
+The blood samples from 201 of those pigs in this study were also sent to the Centers for Disease Control (CDC, Georgia, USA) for enzyme-linked immunoelectrotransfer blot (EITB) analysis, and it showed a high prevalence rate of 24% while 6% of them had old infections or exposure.

 Waling Municipality at a Glance (Year 2018).